 I’d recommend that you see a Czech play, although you can also see any of the classics like Shakespeare or Moliere.

-7. Eat local food at the buffet style restaurant
+7. Eat local Czech food at the buffet style restaurant

 When you walk in, the menu is usually in Czech, but the staff might know some basic English to help you to make a choice.
 If in doubt, just point to a meal that you like the look of.

-8. Walk everywhere to get to know the town better
+8. Walk everywhere to get to know Prague better

-You will also discover a lot of places ‘in between that might not necessarily be in the tourist guide book, but you will find (just for yourself…) the best coffee in Prague, small local brewery, restaurant with home cooked food or just a beautifully decorated town house.
+You will also discover a lot of places ‘in between that might not necessarily be in the tourist guide book, but you will find (just for yourself…) the best coffee in Prague, modern statues decorating the streets (like Franz Kafka’s Rotating Head) a small local brewery, a restaurant with home-cooked food or just a beautifully designed town house.

 9. Visit a farmer’s market